 - In a bowl, cream butter and sugar until light and fluffy.
 Beat in egg and vanilla.
 In another bowl, whisk almond flour, salt and baking soda; gradually beat into creamed mixture.

 - Preheat oven to 325°.
-Between two pieces of waxed paper, roll dough to 1/4-in. thickness.
+Between 2 pieces of waxed paper, roll dough to 1/4-in. thickness.
 Place on a cutting board in the freezer until firm, about 20 minutes.
 Remove paper; cut with 3-in. cookie cutters.
-Place 2 in. apart on parchment paper-lined baking sheets.
+Place 2 in. apart on parchment-lined baking sheets.